Cilantro Lime Shrimp – an incredibly quick and easy weeknight dinner that is packed with flavor! Make on the grill or in your favorite skillet!

 Instructions

-- Combine oil, lime juice, kosher salt and cilantro in bowl; mix well.
+- Combine olive oil, lime juice, kosher salt and cilantro in bowl; mix well.

-- Let marinate for at least 30 minutes, tossing every so often.
+- Let marinate for at least 30 minutes, tossing occasionally.

 Grilling Method: